weishi10141993/MuJetAnalysis_LimitSetting/README.md

    ```
    This produces a new ROOT file "cls_qmu_distributions.root" containing the plots.

-5. This macro will print the lines you have to copy inside UserInput.py (that will be used by CmsLimitVsM.py and Plots.py).
+5. This macro will print the lines you have to copy inside scripts/UserInput.py (that will be used by CmsLimitVsM.py and Plots.py).
-   Edit the UserInput.py file at the 'PrintOutLimits.py' block if necessary
+   Edit other parameters in UserInput.py at the 'PrintOutLimits.py' block if necessary
    ```
    cd macros; python PrintOutLimits.py; cd ..;
    ```